PronghornDigital/Montana-News-Archive/index.md

 ## Partners

-This project is made possible through a partnership among the Greater Montana Foundation, the Montana Broadcaster's Association, KTVQ Billings, Third Cat LLC, and Pronghorn Digital.
+This project is made possible through a partnership among the Greater Montana Foundation, the Montana Broadcaster's Association, KTVQ Billings, the Montana History Foundation, Third Cat LLC, and Pronghorn Digital.

 ## Availability

-This program is expected to be available starting August 2016.
+This program is available on (Github)[https://github.com/PronghornDigital/Montana-News-Archive], and implementation instructions are currently in progress on this website.
+For questions not yet addressed in these materials, please contact stanparker@gmail.com